How to Plant and Grow Daikon Radish

 Long

-This type can grow up to 14 inches in length.
 Expect about 60 days to maturity.
 It can be grown in the spring as well as in the fall.

 Red

-Close up of 'Red' daikon tubers, with leaf tops trimmed, on a white background.
+Close up of red daikon tubers, with leaf tops trimmed, on a white background.

-‘Red’ is an heirloom cultivar that you can expect to be ready to harvest in as little as 30 days.
+Red is an heirloom cultivar that you can expect to be ready to harvest in as little as 30 days.

-Find seeds at True Leaf Market.
+You can find seeds available at True Leaf Market.

 Watermelon